tongxuluo/prts/README.md

 # PRTS: PRe-Training by Stacking (LLM-Stacking)

-The official implementation for paper **Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training**
+The official implementation for paper **Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training (NeurIPS Spotlight)**

 <p align="center">